ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

 Soaring
 =======

-The Autonomous Soaring functionality in ardupilot allows the plane to respond to rising air current (thermals) in order to extend endurance and gain altitude with minimal use of the motor (soaring).
+The autonomous soaring functionality in ArduPlane allows the plane to respond to rising air current (thermals) in order to extend endurance and gain altitude with minimal use of the motor (soaring).
+Its full technical description is available in

+*S. Tabor, I. Guilliard, A. Kolobov.* `ArduSoar: an Open-Source Thermalling Controller for Resource-Constrained Autopilots <https://arxiv.org/abs/1802.08215/>`_. *International Conference on Intelligent Robots and Systems (IROS), 2018.*

 .. image:: ../../../images/thermalling.jpg